This article was last updated Oct. 18, 2022

-5 tips to creating a successful virtual benefits fair
+5 tips for creating a successful virtual benefits fair

 Did you know we have a free, online content platform designed for your employees to enjoy inspirational and informative stories about healthy living, understanding health insurance and more?
 Not to mention, if they subscribe to the monthly e-newsletter Opens in a new window, they don’t even have to do the digging — we’ll send your employees timely and relevant content straight to their inbox.

 You can use the content, too!
-Whether you plug and place in an email, intranet article, or newsletter to your employee population, Blue online has something for everyone.
+Whether you plug and play in an email, intranet article, or newsletter to your employee population, Blue online has something for everyone.
 Get started with these articles: